Vineyard Wind I offshore wind farm

 Iberdrola projects Offshore wind United States

-The wind farm will create 3,600 full-time equivalent jobs and, under the Project Labour Agreement (PLA), at least 500 of the jobs created during the construction phase of the project are guaranteed to be filled by local staff and includes high hiring targets for women and various groups facing racial discrimination in the US.
+Thanks to our projects, we will keep stimulation local employment.
+In this regard, the wind farm has created 3,600 full-time equivalent jobs and, under the Project Labour Agreement (PLA), it has been guaranteed that at least 500 of the jobs created during the construction phase of the project have been filled by local staff, including high hiring targets for women and various groups facing racial discrimination in the US.

 This new development, slated to be the first commercial scale offshore windfarm in the United States, will be Iberdrola's Group's first offshore wind energy project in the country, ratifying its position as a global leader in this area.